African hip-hop: Angola

-Angola has a lively hip hop music scene, including popular and influential crews like Conciencia da Africa, Atitude violenta, Pobres Sem Culpa, Filhos Da Ala Este, Guilhotina Verbal, Flagelo Urbano and Mc Mutu Moxy (Intelektu) Based in Cape Town, South Africa, and have begun to work with some South African hip hop musicians.
+Angola has a lively hip hop music scene, including popular and influential crews like Conciencia da Africa, Atitude violenta, Pobres Sem Culpa, Filhos Da Ala Este, Mutu Moxy (Intelektu) Based in Cape Town, South Africa, and have begun to work with some South African hip hop musicians.
 Angolan hip hop is characterized by the influence of American hip hop beats with a special flavor of Portuguese flow, mixed with African rhythm and some Caribbean influence.
 SSP, Mutu Moxy (Intelektu) Political Rap, Kool Kleva, Nelboy Dastha Burda are credited for being the pioneers of the hip hop in Angola from the late 1980s to the early 1990s.

 Hip-hop in Angola can be very censored.
 In order for artists to perform in large arenas where they can get a lot of exposure and recognition, their music has to be reviewed by a board.
 Because of this, oftentimes artists who tend to speak out on politics in their music have trouble blowing up.
 Instead of getting to perform at certain events such as festivals and actual concerts, they are forced to perform to small groups in underground areas.
 This has made the underground hip hop music scene in Angola very lively.

 MCK is one of the most popular underground rappers in Angola.
 He is known for constantly getting in trouble with the law about his lyrics, in which he constantly criticizes and calls out the government.
 Other rappers in Angola known for this include Brigadeiro 10 Pacotes and Dioniso Casimiro.

 Luanda is the music capital of Angola.
 Many new sounds have came from this city, including a popular one called Kuduro.
 Legends like DJ Amado and Buraka Som Systema helped to spread this sound quick internationally by performing across the globe.

+Benin

+Beninese hip hop traces its roots to a 1992 concert by Senegalese-French rapper MC Solaar in Cotonou.
+Several music groups presented in this concert, such as Ardiess, Sakpata Boys and H2O, later produced hip hop style music on their own.
+Beninese hip hop features lyrics in French, English and local languages such as Fon and Yoruba.